AdobeDocs/experience-manager-65.en/help/sites-developing/touch-ui-concepts.md

 ![chlimage_1-84](assets/chlimage_1-84.png)

 Designed to be modular from the start, each module forms a distinct layer based on its primary role.
 Although the layers have been designed to support each other, they can also be used independently if needed.
-This makes it possible to implement Coral’s user experience in any HTML-capable environment.
+This makes it possible to implement Coral's user experience in any HTML-capable environment.

-With the Coral UI it is not mandatory to use a particular development model and/or platform.
+With the Coral UI, it is not mandatory to use a particular development model and/or platform.
 The primary goal of Coral is to provide unified and clean HTML5 markup, independent of the actual method used to emit this markup.
 This might be used for client or server-side rendering, templates, JSP, PHP, or even Adobe Flash RIA applications - to name just a few.

 ### HTML Elements - The Markup Layer {#html-elements-the-markup-layer}

-The HTML elements provide a common look and feel for all base UI elements (including navigation bar, button, menu, rail, amongst others).
+The HTML elements provide a common look and feel for all base UI elements (including navigation bar, button, menu, rail, among others).

-At the most basic level, a HTML element is a HTML tag with a dedicated class name.
+At the most basic level, an HTML element is an HTML tag with a dedicated class name.
 More complex elements can be composed of multiple tags, nested inside each other (in a specific manner).

 The CSS is used to provide the actual look and feel.
-To make it possible to easily customize the look-and-feel (e.g. for the case of branding) actual style values are declared as variables that are expanded by the [LESS](https://lesscss.org/) pre-processor during runtime.
+To make it possible to easily customize the look-and-feel (for example, for the case of branding), actual style values are declared as variables that are expanded by the [LESS](https://lesscss.org/) pre-processor during runtime.

 Purpose: